 Long-Range Plan update

-Sound Transit has begun a process to update the Long-Range Plan for regional transit.
+Sound Transit is updating the Long-Range Plan for regional transit.
 Voters in Central Puget Sound approved the formation of Sound Transit to develop a high-capacity transportation system for the region, where about 40 percent of the state's residents live.
 The Long-Range Plan (LRP) is the vision for how the system should grow over many decades after current voter-approved projects are complete in 2023.

 Goals of the Long-Range Plan:

-- Provide a public transportation system that helps ensure long-term mobility, connectivity and convenience for the citizens of the Puget Sound region for generations to come
+- Provide a public high capacity transit system that helps ensure long-term mobility, connectivity and convenience

-- Strengthen communities' use of the regional transit network
+- Strengthen communities' use of the regional transit system

 Transit can dramatically expand our region's transportation capacity, yet these major infrastructure investments take years to deliver.